 In Fudgie’s Death, table-top pop-up books transform into full-screen cinema when a noir detective spies on Linda Carvel in an attempt to rescue her from frosting, substance abuse and Fudgie the Whale.
 But can Linda save herself?

-Fudgie’s Death was written with longtime collaborator, P.J.
-McWhiskers and Joel Egger with pop-up books created with Korean paper engineer, Eugean Seo.
-Costumes were designed by Rachel Weir with specialty corseting created by Lee Vargas Perez and Hunter Wells.
-Kari Rae Seekons created a special sound design I was able to trigger from the stage, while Aaron Barlow provided live video feed.
+I wrote Fudgie’s Death with P.J.
+McWhiskers and Joel Egger.
+Korean paper engineer, Eugean Seo constructed pop-up books sourced from my hand drawn storyboards.
+Rachel Weir designed costumes with specialty corseting by Lee Vargas Perez and Hunter Wells.
+Kari Rae Seekons created the dynamic sound design.
+Aaron Barlow provided live video feed.

 Travesty at Hand: Poupées,Toupees and Dummies was an evening of puppet/master manipulations, featuring film, performance, digital device, high drag, low drag, hand-cranks and puppets at 14Karat Cabaret, a venue that presents performance, music, dance, film and video.